 Defaults refer to the option that has been pre-selected in a decision situation choice-set.
 The decision maker is free to shift to any other option at little to no cost, meaning that if the decision maker proceeds without making any voluntary action then the default option will be selected.
 Defaults are a common tool used in constructing policy choices, as it still preserves freedom for the decision-maker to choose alternative choices (Thaler & Sunstein, 2009).
 Setting default choices tends to increase the likelihood of choosing the default choices.

 A common example of defaults is opt-out programs, where individuals are automatically enrolled unless they actively ask to opt-out (Johnson & Goldstein, 2003; Chandrashekar et al., 2023).
 Studies have shown default effects in various contexts, from donations (Briscese, 2019) and electricity pricing policy (Fowlie et al., 2021) to consumer decisions (Johnson et al., 2013).
-Several recent meta-analyses concluded default effect as having medium to strong effects, and among the strongest of the nudge interventions (Hummel & Maedche, 2019; Mertens et al., 2022a; Jachimowicz et al., 2019) though follow-up critics showed that the literature is heavily affected by publication bias and that effects adjusted for that seem much weaker (Maier et al., 2022; Szaszi et al., 2022).
+Several recent meta-analyses concluded default effect as having medium to strong effects, and among the strongest of the nudge interventions (Hummel & Maedche, 2019; Mertens et al., 2022a; Jachimowicz et al., 2019) though follow-up critics showed that the literature on nudging in general is heavily affected by publication bias and that effects adjusted for that seem much weaker (Maier et al., 2022; Szaszi et al., 2022).
 The debate about the robustness of nudge and default effects is still ongoing, showing the need for careful follow-up empirical work (Mertens et al., 2022b), and addressing publication bias through tools like Registered Reports.

 Another demonstration of the confusing default effects literature is in regard to organ donations.
 Initial findings reported in Nudge (Thaler & Sunstein, 2009) based on Johnson et al. (2003) claimed a very strong effect of defaults on organ donation enrollment, with countries that have an opt-out organ donations showing remarkably higher organ donation enrollment compared to countries with opt-in.
-Later informal reports by Thaler (2021) showed the complete opposite findings when it comes to actual organ donations, reporting higher actual donations in countries with opt-in policies than countries with opt-out policies.
+Later informal reports in a public presentation by Thaler (2021) showed the complete opposite findings when it comes to actual organ donations, reporting higher actual donations in countries with opt-in policies than countries with opt-out policies.
 The argument was that actual donations depend on the families that sign off on the organ donations, and families did not perceive automatic opt-out organ donation enrolment to be a real deliberate choice by loved ones thereby refusing to enact the donation, whereas voluntary opt-in seems as clearer indication of a conscious deliberate choice that families seem more willing to approve.
 In the recent version of the best selling book Nudge titled “Nudge The Final Edition” Thaler and Sustein (2021) return to the default effect discussion and argue for a misunderstanding of default effects and their stance in the original Nudge book, advocating for “prompted choice” rather than “presumed consent” and criticizing the implementation of default choice policies based on that misunderstanding by various regions in countries like England and Germany.

 Recent high power pre-registered replications by Chandrashekar et al. (2023) of the CORE team (2023) also reported mixed support for defaults, with support for default effects in a replication of Johnson and Goldstein (2003), yet no support for default effects when contrasted against framing effects in a replication of Johnson, Bellman, and Lohse (2002).
 To these we also add the point we made above regarding the confusion between default and status-quo effects, in which status-quo effects are thought of as default effects, which may have resulted in overly optimistic expectations for stronger effects than the actual literature on actual default effects warrants.